-Prerequisites: There are no formal prerequisites for this course.
+Placement: There are no formal prerequisites for this course.
+When considering whether this course is a good fit for your student, please consider that in addition to readiness for the course content, students should be developmentally prepared to engage in a 7th- to 9th-grade corporate learning environment as well as the online classroom dynamic.
 Please see the course syllabus (below) for a detailed description of student expectations for this course.

 High School Credit: This course is the equivalent of one high school credit in composition, speech and debate, or logic.